 Simulation minimum or maximum values — When simulating a system with instrumentation enabled, the Fixed-Point Tool logs the minimum and maximum values generated by model objects.
-For more information about the Fixed-point instrumentation mode parameter, see Fixed-point instrumentation mode.
+For more information about instrumentation settings, see Fixed-Point Instrumentation and Data Type Override.

 If you specified multiple simulation scenarios through a

 types based on the merged ranges of all simulations.